Informations for our guests

-- Last year it took only 50 seconds on the Internet for the competitors to get their admission to the games.
+- It took only 48 seconds on the Internet for the competitors to get their admission to the games.

 - Sledge Racing (These sledge are a special construction used to transport things over the mud flats of the German North Sea coast.
 Think of an Inuit sledge without huskies and, of course, without the Arctic climate.
 This will give you a rough picture.
 Do not miss the fun watching the race.)